 Water and Pool Activity Safety

 As July is one of the hottest months of the year, many families turn to water activities to beat the heat.
-However, even fun water activities have serious risks if the proper precautions aren’t taken.
+However, even fun water activities have serious risks if you don't take the proper precautions.

 - Review safe boating practices.